OathPros/COMP3/source/guidelines/typography.rst

 General Guidelines
 ------------------

 * Wherever possible, use the default system fonts as provided by the distribution or operating system on which your app is running.
-In GNOME, the default font is Cantarell, which was originally designed and developed by David Crossland.
+In GNOME, the default font is Adwaita Sans, a custom built variant of Inter — a typeface designed by Rasmus Andersson.
 * Do not position text over graphical backgrounds or textures, since this reduces contrast and makes text less readable.
 This can be a particular issue for users with visual impairments.

 Variants, Sizes & Weights